reapit/foundations/.github/ISSUE_TEMPLATE/extras_field.md

 **Request**

-In order for us to grant access to extras field data, please provide the following information in this request:
+In order for us to grant access to Semi-structured 'extras' field data, please provide the following information in this request:

 - The name of the customer you represent
 - The name of every field you need surfaced (if known)